CMCD1996/Portfolio/uaic.md

 * Created the UBS New Zealand Investment Banking Competition in partnership with UBS New Zealand to analyse the strategic rationale, offer context, synergies and performance of M&A transactions.
 * Hosted seven education events across the year to educate members on topics such as investing, ESG, Social Innovation from an Investor’s perspective, Qualitative Analysis and Valuation.
 * Rebranded the club and built efficient marketing channels.
-* Passed a brand new 14 page constitution to fulfill legal requirements of the Club and introduce new initiatives:
+* Passed a brand new 14 page constitution to meet legal requirements and introduce new initiatives:
     * Incorporated three UNSDGs to inform events (Good Health and Wellbeing, Gender Equality and Quality Education).
     * Made a Diversity and Inclusion Director a mandatory executive role.
     * Created an advisory board to oversee long term vision, management structure, industry relationships and investor relations of UAIC.
 The board is currently under construction.